sankalpdayal/ModelPredictiveCarControl/README.md

 ---

 ## Project Introduction
+The aim of the project is to drive a car in a simulator by taking current state of car and new few way points and obtaining ideal throttle and steering values such that car is able to navigate without going off road.
+The idea is to use method of Model Predictive Car Control.
+In this we use the cars turning radius and create a model of car behavior for given set of actuations and then using this model obtain ideal values of actuations by defining a cost function.
+The cost function incorporates the cross track error, orientation error, target speed and values and changes in these values in actuation.

 #### Submission
 This repository contains all the code needed to complete the Model Predictivve Control for Car project